top of page

 Bamboo is a vintage Japanese cocktail from the 1900s that features Sherry, dry vermouth, fino or oloroso wine, and bitters.
 This cocktail is usually served and enjoyed as an aperitif.

-Japanese Art Treasures
+Japan Culture: Art Treasures

 Japanese arts and crafts are one of the world’s greatest gifts.
 Every Japanese art is influenced by history, heritage, traditions, and cultures.
 It is a facade of various art forms that are applaudable and eccentric.
 Apart from ceramics and sculptures, Japanese art comprises different styles and media.